evajane/get-picture/README.md

 # get-picture
-get picture from websites like 500px, ins sites e.g. 500px, insga
+get picture from websites like 500px, instagram, flickr.

 Use flask to build a web-server.
 It takes original url from the pic website, e.g., https://500px.com/photo/221767391/tess-by-peter-coulson?ctx_page=1&from=popular